Appearance

 As an owner, you're divided in three distinct ways:

-• Own: Assets and liabilities.
-The part where you take profit distributions, or (hopefully not), when you need to put your own cash into the business to meet payroll
+- Own: Equity.
+The part where you take profit distributions, or (hopefully not), when you need to put your own cash into the business to meet payroll.